Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 Other areas of counselling I deal with

-An initial 'taster' session is offered as a trial appointment for you to decide if counselling/therapy is right for you without any obligation to continue.
+An initial reduced rate 'taster' session is offered as a trial appointment for you to decide if counselling/therapy is right for you without any obligation to continue.

-- The Tulip House practice is on the third floor and the lift is available during office hours.
+- My room in Tulip House is on the third floor and the lift is available during office hours.

 Please email me with any additional queries, to make an initial appointment or to arrange a phone call, and I will get back to you as soon as possible.